Does Auto Insurance Cover Drunk Driving Accidents

 Uninsured motorist coverage typically covers injuries to the driver and occupants of the vehicle.
 This includes medical expenses and damages, even if the driver was found drunk at the time of the accident.
 To get the benefits of this coverage, however, the other party must be at least partially at fault for the accident.
 So, if you’re involved in a DUI accident with an uninsured drunk driver, this coverage can help you.
 For instance, if you live in Georgia and an uninsured drunk motorist hits you, this coverage can cover the costs up to your policy limits.

-How Can I Get Compensation for Drunk and Drive Accidents
+How Can I Get Compensation for Drunk and Driving Accidents

 To get compensation for drunk driving accidents, you can take the following steps: